FartyPants/FPreloader/README.md

 # FPreloader

-An extension to HARD reload all your other extensions.
+An extension that will make your life as an extension developer this much easier > ----- < FPreloader will HARD reload all your other extensions.
+It's like that one ring that rules the other rings, or something on that note.
 For developers and other strange people.

 for Python > 3.4